flavin/comic-collator/README.md

 * config file
 * choose image size
    * maybe review images sizes and suggest choose one if are different sizes.
+* choose extension
+   * for example if are only one extension use that one, if has more ask for validation, or priority.
 * choose margin
 * maybe indicate the format of filenames
 * don't require the default image and draw an white page.
+* don't require path and use current directory.